justeattakeaway/JustSaying/README.md

 Docs can be found [here](https://justeat.gitbook.io/justsaying/).

-If you want to contribute to the docs, they are in the [docs branch](https://github.com/justeattakeaway/JustSaying/tree/docs) - PRs should be issued against this branch
+If you want to contribute to the docs, they are in the [docs branch](https://github.com/justeattakeaway/JustSaying/tree/docs) - PRs should be issued against this branch.

 ## Contributing